Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/README.md

 })
 ```

-#### Handling local or push notification website URLs on iOS
+#### Handling local notification website URLs on iOS

-The website URL in the response can be loaded using the [openURL:options:completionHandler:](https://developer.apple.com/documentation/uikit/uiapplication/1648685-openurl?language=objc) instance method.
+The website URL in the local notification response can be loaded using the [openURL:options:completionHandler:](https://developer.apple.com/documentation/uikit/uiapplication/1648685-openurl?language=objc) instance method.

 #### Objective-C